foyerlive/documentation/structures/JSONProductFeed.md

 ##Attribute Object properties
 Each product has an array of Attribute objects.
 Each Product Variation can also have a distinct set of Attribute Objects.

-There are a couple of ways to provide product attributes.
+There are a couple of ways to provide product attributes, Detailed Attribute Object properties or Simple Attribute Object properties.

 ###Detailed Attribute Object properties